brick-a-brack/eagle-animation/README.md

 ![Eagle Animation in use by Théo Aron](docs/imgs/img_2.png)

 **EagleAnimation** is an awesome, free and open-source stop motion animation software.
-It is available for Windows, macOS and Linux.
+It is available for Windows, macOS, Linux and also works with any web browser.
+It's a great alternative to _Stop Motion Studio_, _Dragon Frame_ and _Boats Animator_.

 👉 _This project is supported by Brick à Brack, the non-profit organization that owns [Brickfilms.com](https://brickfilms.com/) - The biggest brickfilming community, you can join us, it's free and without ads!_ 🎥